 I had spent about a year previous to detaching from normal experience, in a state that a lot of people would have considered quite serious psychosis.
 It felt relatively happy and healthy and it kept deepening throughout this time until it eventually fell off a cliff into freefall while I was on a short retreat.

 The closest thing I have found to depicting this is this video.
 I confronted a lot of very dark thoughts and the horror combined with the undertone of humour is actually pretty accurate for me.
-It gets a bit less funny after you are stuck living it for 6 months with no escape, but there were fortunately always moments of side-splitting funniness, which is one of the things that kept me alive.
+It gets less funny after you are stuck living it for years with no escape, but there were fortunately always moments of side-splitting funniness, which is one of the things that kept me alive.

 This is something that I intuitively understand, having been put through so much of it, but that other people have trouble getting their heads around if they haven’t experienced anything like it.